Sport-British events moved to avoid clash with Prince Philip's funeral

 Thirty-two games across the Championship (second-tier), League One (third-tier) and League Two (fourth-tier) were originally scheduled to kick-off at 3 pm.

+The Scottish FA has re-arranged the kick-off times for several of the weekend's Scottish Cup fourth round ties, with the 'Old Firm' derby between Rangers and Celtic moved from Saturday to Sunday.

-Premiership Rugby has also changed the kick-off times of all four of its matches on Saturday.
+Premiership Rugby has also changed kick-off times of all four of its matches on Saturday.

-Sale Sharks' game against Gloucester and Exeter Chiefs' clash with Wasps will begin at 12:30 pm, while Newcastle Falcons will host Bristol Bears at 5 pm when Harlequins will play Worcester Warriors.
+Sale Sharks' match against Gloucester and Exeter Chiefs' game against Wasps will begin at 12:30 pm, while Newcastle Falcons will host Bristol Bears at 5 pm, along with Harlequins v Worcester Warriors.

 In cricket, nine County Championship matches will be paused between 2:50 pm and 4:10 pm as a mark of respect.